janechu/javascript-async-defer-patterns/webpack-examples/README.md

 # Webpack Examples

-These examples show how the examples in the `examples/` folder may be implemented using webpack.
+These examples show how various script loading techniques may be implemented using webpack.